NaikSatvik/sentiment-analyzer/README.md

 # Python Hello World Sample

 This application demonstrates a simple, reusable Python web application.
+A Python Flask based application which fetches the tweets from twitter based on the particular hashtag (#) &amp; provides the sentiment as Positive, Negative or Neutral.

 ## Run the app locally